HomeDocumentationAPI Reference

 https://example.sandflysecurity.com/

-At the login screen enter the username admin and the diceware password that was generated during this process.
+At the login screen enter the username admin and the initial password that was set during the install process.
 A successful authentication will open the user interface for administering Sandfly.

 The server is now ready.
 Next we will load the node and connect it all together.